Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Method

-During training, we randomly sample the categories $R_b$ in one batch, and for each category $r$, we randomly select a part of its positive samples as the support set, while the rest positives are regarded as query samples.
-For each query sample $i$ in batch $\Set{D}_b$, we compute the loss by its distance with the positive $r$ and negative categories:
+During the training process, we randomly sample the predicate categories from the seen categories $\Set{R}_N$ as the training set in a batch.
+For each predicate category $r$, we randomly select a part of its positive samples as the support set, and the remaining positive samples are used as query samples.
+For each query sample $q$ in a batch, we calculate its distance to the positive category $r$ and the negative categories and apply cross-entropy loss:

-To train the prototype space, we expect the predictions only with the prototype features can work as well as the final aggregated features.
-Therefore, we exploit Kullback Leibler (KL) divergence loss to make the output distribution of prototype features close to the final output: